Archfx/rv32firmware/tutorial4/README.md

 icebreaker_tb.v:37: $finish called at 3000000000 (1ps)
 ```

 Wallah!
-We have successfully created a bootloader at home!.
+We have successfully created a bootloader at home!
 In future tutorials, we will discuss how to do more bootloader stuff with our simple bootloader.